vapor/docs/3.0/docs/concepts/services.md

 ```

 ### Singletons

+Singleton services (which declare themselves, or were registered, as such) are cached on a per-container basis, but the singleton cache ignores which Client is requesting the service (whereas the normal cache does not).

 Singleton classes _must_ be thread-safe to prevent crashes.
 If you want your class to be a singleton type (across all threads):